 The security and confidentiality of credentials and scanned data are of critical importance in developing the Lansweeper software.
 Passwords of credentials submitted in Lansweeper are always encrypted prior to being added to your Lansweeper database.
 The Lansweeper database is also password protected when hosted under Microsoft SQL LocalDB or Microsoft SQL Server.
-(SQL Compact databases can only be accessed locally on the server and don't have a password.)
+(Databases hosted in the deprecated SQL Compact database server can only be accessed locally on the server and don't have a password.)

 This article highlights some of the measures built into Lansweeper to protect your data and credentials and to eliminate security risks.
 Topics discussed are:

 - Security of submitted scanning and other credentials